 • The area of loss is to the left of break-even point.

-It’s the difference between selling price and variable costs, we can talk about in for each product, in total, or as percentage.
-I know that’s a lot to take in, but bear with me
+To clarify it’s the difference between selling price and variable costs, we can talk about in for each product, in total, or as percentage.
+I know that’s a lot to take in, but bear with me.

 Let me tell you how this works with an example.